MLChain/MLChain/sdks/python-client/README.md

 # mlchain-client

-A Dify App Service-API Client, using for build a webapp by request Service-API
+A Mlchain App Service-API Client, using for build a webapp by request Service-API

 ## Usage